dk14/wolfram-mega/docs/dsl.md

 //assume contributors collateral in btc, beneficiary collateral is in assets const fundFactory = (accumulatedFund: number, refillFund: number, refillBeneficiaryCollateral: number, contributors: string[], beneficiaries: string[], lock: string) => {
-    const multi = await (new Dsl (async dsl => {
+    // beneficiaries and contributors are required to be unique in Discreet, but effectively might not be so const multi = await (new Dsl (async dsl => {
         if (dsl.outcome("payout allowed?", ["YES"], ["NO"])) { //beneficiary completed project contributors.forEach((contributor, i) => {